bixbydevelopers/capsule-sample-movie-agent/codelab/puzzles/beginner/a-magic-carpet-ride.md

 From there, you can click on the target circle to expand the dialog into its subcomponents, each with a link to jump to the source code file behind it.*

+  > *Tip: Check out how you can utilize [value dialog fragment](https://bixbydevelopers.com/dev/docs/reference/ref-topics/dialog-modes.dialog-fragments#value-fragment) to customize the dialog*

   > *Tip: The following match patterns gives you a handle to the FindMovie Action*
 ```
 Movie (this) {
   from-output: FindMovie(find)
 }
 ```

-  > *Pro tip: You can tell the planner how to handle multiple `ActorName` values at once by wrapping them with a [Role](https://bixbydevelopers.com/dev/docs/dev-guide/developers/training.intro-training#add-context-with-roles) annotation for `Actor`*

 ## Rating
 5 stars for asking Bixby "Tell me about the Aladdin movie that features Will